hpe-dev-incubator/hpe-dev-portal/content/greenlake/hpe-greenlake-platform/home.md

 ## APIs and Documentation

-HPE GreenLake customers and partners can take advantage of our well-documented, secure, and scalable framework of APIs for HPE GreenLake found in our developer portal.
+HPE GreenLake customers and partners can take advantage of our well-documented, secure, and scalable framework of APIs for HPE GreenLake found in the [HPE GreenLake Developer Portal](https://developer.greenlake.hpe.com).

-The HPE GreenLake API:
+The HPE GreenLake APIs:

 * Conform to the OpenAPI 3.0 specification.
 This makes them easy to learn, discoverable by code, and accessible with any programming language.
 * Use a single endpoint.
-All calls go to ht<span>tps://</span>global.api.greenlake.hpe.com
+All calls go to a single unified API global domain endpoint: _ht<span>tps://</span>global.api.greenlake.hpe.com_
-* Use a single token to access all APIs.
+* Use a single OAuth token to access all APIs.
 * Are built to be secure and highly available.
 * Are RESTful for flexible implementation.

-We provide APIs for foundational, common services on the HPE GreenLake platform, along with a developer portal to support you with documentation, code, community, and more.
+We provide APIs for foundational, common services on the HPE GreenLake platform, along with a [dedicated developer portal](https://developer.greenlake.hpe.com) to support you with documentation, code, community, and more.

 Here’s a summary of what you can find: